moondance-labs/tanssi-docs/learn/tanssi/technical.md

 ---
-title: Technical Features
+title: Technical Features of Tanssi
-description: Tanssi is an Appchain protocol that eases the process of deploying Appchains so that developers can focus on their custom logic.
+description: Tanssi provides block production services assigning collators to the ContainerChains, requiring minimal changes to the code for Appchains to be deployed.
 ---

 # Technical Features of Tanssi {: #technical-features-of-tanssi }